hawk/lux/doc/lux.md

 **\[shell Name\]**
 Switches to the named shell, to make it active.
 In case there is no such shell started yet, a new shell named `Name` is created.
 If `Name` is missing, the active shell is deactivated.
+This implies no shell to be activated.

 By default a `/bin/sh` shell (Bourne shell) is started.
 See the `--shell_wrapper`, `--shell_cmd` and `--shell_arg` configuration